 Can a CPAP machine make TMD worse?

 Yes, this is one of the reasons we primarily focus on oral appliance therapy.
-A CPAP machine puts continued pressure on your chin due to the strap that keeps the mask on your face.
+A CPAP machine puts continued pressure on your chin because the strap keeps the mask on your face.
 The jawbone is pressed back and can irritate your TMD.

 Is my TMD causing my sleep apnea?

 It’s possible.
 When you have TMD, your jaw joint is frequently in motion overnight.
 Patients usually grind and clench their teeth throughout the night.
-When you have sleep apnea, your body just the jaw forward.
-But since your jaw may not be fully functional due to TMD, this failsafe your body has may not always work.
+When you have sleep apnea, your body juts the jaw forward.
+However, your jaw may not be fully functional due to TMD.
+This failsafe may not always work for your body.

 Solutions for Sleep Apnea & TMD in Owens Cross Roads